Ticket purchase conditions

 At the ticket office of the Montreal Museum of Fine Arts (during Museum hours)

-The exchange policy is now considerably more flexible to enable postponing your visit to Bourgie Hall when necessary (symptoms, misgivings, etc.): if you are unable to attend the concert, the cost of your ticket will be credited toward any other concert produced by Bourgie Hall that you wish to attend during the 2020–2021 and 2021–2022 seasons.
+The exchange policy is now considerably more flexible to enable postponing your visit to Bourgie Hall when necessary (symptoms, misgivings, etc.): if you are unable to attend the concert, the cost of your ticket will be credited toward any other concert produced by Bourgie Hall that you wish to attend during the 2021–2022 season.

 You may cancel your reservation and obtain a credit free of charge up until the day before the concert.
 If you request such an exchange the day of or in the 48 hours after the concert, an $8 exchange fee will be applied.
 Exchange requests will not be accepted beyond 48 hours after the concert.

-In the event that a concert at Bourgie Hall needs to be cancelled or postponed, the amount of your ticket may either be credited toward another ticket for any other concert produced by Bourgie Hall during the 2020–2021 or 2021–2022 seasons, or refunded in full.
+In the event that a concert at Bourgie Hall needs to be cancelled or postponed, the amount of your ticket may either be credited toward another ticket for any other concert produced by Bourgie Hall during the 2021–2022 season, or refunded in full.